Film : The Windermere Children

 MOSCOW FILM AWARDS 2021 : Special Prize : Most Educational Potential

 PRIX EUROPA Best European TV Movie of the Year 2020:

 BAFTA Award 2021

 Broadcast Awards 2021

-A feature length film/drama ‘The Windermere Children’, commissioned by The BBC to commemorate the liberation of Auschwitz, was broadcast on 27 January 2020 at 9pm on BBC2.
+A feature length film/drama ‘The Windermere Children’, commissioned by The BBC to commemorate the liberation of Auschwitz, was first broadcast on 27 January 2020 at 9pm on BBC2.

 The Lake District Holocaust Project was the principal source of information for the film/drama and the accompanying documentary ‘The Windermere Children: In Their Own Words’.